 Thermal tolerances evaluated using different choice of traits sometimes differ markedly between each other (Hoffmann 2010b; Sinclair et al. 2016), which also change their relationships with realized distribution (Overgaard et al. 2014).
 Reproduction indicates the population-level performance of species within communities.
 Physiological response to sublethal condition links more tightly with organisms’ capacity to survive during a short period of extreme climatic conditions (Overgaard et al. 2014).
 In reality, instantaneous measures of organisms’ physiology (e.g. development rate, metabolism, mobility) are often the practical choice to be used to understand distribution patterns and inform predictions of future [CITATION].
 There have been very few comparative studies exploring their relationship with each other and their capacity to predict species’ distributions.

 In this study, the altitude gradient enables comparison of the effect of high temperature and low temperature on species turnover in connected communities.
 We hypothesized that low temperature constrains species’ distribution at tropical highland; in contrast, higher abundance toward tropical lowland arises not from stronger heat tolerance.
 Therefore, species which are found predominantly at high altitude (compared with themselves) are predicted to have stronger cold tolerance; the heat tolerances are similar among all the species and/or do not correlate with distribution patterns.
-To test the hypotheses, we compared relative abundance of the Drosophila species at difference altitude on the Australian tropical mountains, and studied the relationship between the species’ distribution pattern and thermal tolerance based on different performance.
-Our findings revealed that, on the contrary to the prediction, heat tolerance, rather than cold tolerance, is correlated with distribution inclination.
+To test the hypotheses, we compared relative abundance of 6?
+Drosophila species at difference altitude on the Australian tropical mountains, and studied the relationship between the species’ distribution pattern and thermal tolerance based on different performance.
+Contrary to our predictions, heat tolerance, rather than cold tolerance, is correlated with distribution inclination.
 Physiological tolerance and reproductive tolerance agree with each other in predicting distribution.
 These results suggest that high temperature constrains Drosophila species on Australian tropical mountains, thus implying the vulnerability of tropical insects to future warming.